 What is the best sleeping surface?

-The American Chiropractic Association approved Spring wall Chiropractic mattress is the best quality and most comfortable spinal-supportive system on the market.
+The American Chiropractic Association approved Springwall Chiropractic Mattress as the best quality and most comfortable spinal-supportive system on the market.
 It supports the spine sufficiently while allowing moisture (rehydration, otherwise known as imbibition) to reenter the spinal discs.
-This allows the discs to regain height, nourishment and strength.
-The best sleeping posture is on one’s back with the legs elevated nine inches with a leg-lift pillow available in my office and a Therapeutica chiropractic cervical (neck) pillow.
+This allows the discs to regain height, nourishment, and strength.
+The best sleeping posture is on one’s back with the legs elevated nine inches with a leg-lift pillow and a Therapeutic chiropractic cervical (neck) pillow.
 The leg-lift places the low back in a supported and comfortable position and the cervical pillow supports the normal architecture of the neck bones which decreases neck muscle tension.
 Pain-free and deeper sleep is often achieved when following this advice.

 What is the history of chiropractic?

 Manipulative therapy has been performed, likely, for centuries, attested to by the etchings found on the inside walls of ancient pyramids.
 The first recorded chiropractic manipulation was performed on September 18, 1895, by Dr. Daniel David Palmer, a Canadian-born teacher, and healer.
 Dr. Palmer was at the time studying the cause and effect of disease.
 His patient was Harvey Lillard, a janitor working in the same building as Dr. Palmer in Davenport, Iowa.
 Mr. Lillard, who had complained of hearing problems for over 17 years, allowed Dr. Palmer to examine his spine.
 Palmer discovered a “lump” on Lillard’s back and suspected that a vertebra might be out of place, which he then repositioned with a gentle thrust.
 After several such treatments, much of Mr. Lillard’s hearing was restored.